Sviatoslav Richter: Touring and recording

 Richter disliked performing in the United States.
 Following a 1970 incident at Carnegie Hall in New York City, when Richter's performance alongside David Oistrakh was disrupted by anti-Soviet protests, Richter vowed never to return.
-Rumors of a planned return to Carnegie Hall surfaced in the last years of Richter's life, although it is not clear whether there was any truth behind them.
+Rumours of a planned return to Carnegie Hall surfaced in the last years of Richter's life, although it is not clear whether there was any truth behind them.

-In 1961, Richter played for the first time in London.
+In 1961 Richter played for the first time in London.
 His first recital, pairing works of Haydn and Prokofiev, was received with hostility by British critics.
 Neville Cardus concluded that Richter's playing was "provincial", and wondered why Richter had been invited to play in London, given that London had plenty of "second class" pianists of its own.
 Following a July 18, 1961, concert, where Richter performed both of Liszt's piano concertos, the critics reversed course.
+The resulting recording with the London Symphony Orchestra conducted by Kirill Kondrashin was acclaimed by many critics as the best ever made of those works.

-In 1963, after searching in the Loire Valley, France, for a venue suitable for a music festival, Richter discovered La Grange de Meslay, several kilometres north of Tours.
+In 1963 after searching in the Loire Valley, France, for a venue suitable for a music festival, Richter discovered La Grange de Meslay, several kilometres north of Tours.
 The festival was established by Richter and became an annual event.
+While in France, Richter recorded a highly acclaimed performance of Schubert's Wanderer Fantasy.

-In 1970, Richter visited Japan for the first time, traveling across Siberia by railway and ship as he disliked flying.
+In 1970 Richter visited Japan for the first time, travelling across Siberia by railway and ship as he disliked flying.
 He played Beethoven, Schumann, Mussorgsky, Prokofiev, Bartók and Rachmaninoff, as well as works by Mozart and Beethoven with Japanese orchestras.
 He visited Japan eight times.

+Richter's repertoire included many works from the modern era.
+On 14 June 1969 Richter performed the Ravel Piano Concerto for the Left Hand at Genoa with Riccardo Muti conducting the Orchestra Sinfonica del Teatro Comunale di Genova.